 About Connect Earth:

 Founded in 2021, Connect Earth is a London-based environmental data company that democratises easy access to sustainability data.
-With its carbon tracking API technology, Connect Earth is on a mission to empower people to make sustainable choices and bridge the gap between intent, knowledge and action.
-Connect Earth supports financial institutions in offering their customers transparent insight into the climate impact of their daily spending and investment decisions.
+With its carbon tracking API technology, Connect Earth is on a mission to empower consumers and SMEs to make sustainable choices and bridge the gap between intent, knowledge and action.
+Connect Earth supports financial institutions in offering their customers transparent insight into the climate impact of their spending.